 Jump to navigation

-Section 12006(a) of the 21st Century Cures Act mandates that State Medicaid agencies implement an Electronic Visit Verification (EVV) system for all Personal Care and Home Health Services that require an in-home visit by a provider.
+Section 12006(a) of the 21st Century Cures Act mandates that State Medicaid agencies implement an Electronic Visit Verification (EVV) system for select Home and Community Based Services (HCBS) and State Plan services that require an in-home visit by a provider.
 States that do not implement EVV will incur a reduction of Federal funding.

 EVV is a system which electronically verifies that home or community-based service visits occur by documenting six points of data:

-Technical guidance provided by the Centers for Medicare and Medicaid Services (CMS) clarified that any service the state has opted to cover under Home Health authority and services which include an element of Personal Care are also mandated.
-The Department also included services that are similar in nature to mandated services.
+Technical guidance provided by the Centers for Medicare and Medicaid Services (CMS) clarified that the Cures Act requires EVV for services outside of Personal Care and Home Health.
+When service provision is permitted to be in a member’s home, CMS indicated that services covered under the Home Health authority, except DME, and HCBS services which include an element of Personal Care are also mandated.
+The Department has also included services that are similar in nature and service delivery to mandated services.
 This ensures services are delivered to our members and streamlines requirements for providers.

 Combining implementation streamlines service delivery for members, mitigates confusion among providers who deliver multiple services requiring EVV, alleviates duplicative training requirements, reduces systems costs for providers who employ their own EVV solution, and effectively utilizes Department resources.

 The Department intends to mandate the use of EVV in late summer 2020.
 Claims will be impacted by EVV no earlier than when the mandate is in effect and no later than January 1, 2021.
 This timeline has been extended from January 1, 2020 to allow for an extended Soft-Launch, so stakeholders are comfortable using EVV prior to claims integration.
 Prior to claims integration, the Department will provide outreach to agencies who are not using EVV correctly and risk denied claims in the future.